Seddryck/NBi/_documentation/primitive-result-set.md

 #### Custom parser

-If you need you can also define a custom parser.
+If you need, you can also define a custom parser.
 More information are available at [this page](../extension-flatfile/).

 {% highlight xml %}
 <result-set>